margaretmf/margaretmf.github.io/keycreativewriting.md

 I am an engineer, who loves methods to the madness. <br>
 I am a dancer, like my grandmother, who smiled, glistened, and glowed. <br>
 I am an educator, who loves STEAM. <br>
-I dare to believe again, dream again, and smile that winning smile and share that beautiful style after the storm. <br>
+I dare to believe again, dream again, and smile that and share that beautiful style after the storm. <br>

 <br>